Rclarkeweb/Rclarkeweb/README.md

 :computer: &nbsp; I work as a Web Developer
 :seedling: &nbsp; I'm currently learning Python & some of its libraries
 :eyes: &nbsp; I’m interested in learning about the cloud :cloud:
+:dart: &nbsp; Aspiring Software Developer or QA Tester
-:zap: &nbsp; Fun Facts: I read a lot of fiction books & I also love Pangolins
+:zap: &nbsp; Fun Facts: I read a lot of fiction books
 <br/>

 ## :postbox: &nbsp; Contact